The sound came first.

 Smoke from the grenade Jae-min had pulled from his spatial storage still lingered near the ceiling in wispy gray tendrils, catching the light from the chandelier that hung uselessly overhead.
 No power.
 No heating.
 The mansion was as cold as a meat locker, and Jae-min could see his breath with every word he spoke.

-His right hand hung at his side — open, palm down, fingers slightly curled.
+His right hand was open, palm down, fingers slightly curled.
 A faint shimmer of translucent light appeared in the air above his palm, like heat distortion on a summer road.
 The space above his hand seemed to fold inward for a fraction of a second, and then the handle of a combat knife slid out of the distortion into his grip.

 A Ka-Bar.
 Seven-inch blade, black-coated steel, edge sharp enough to split a hair lengthwise.
-He had taken it from the Makati police station armory during the supply run three days ago, and it had been sitting in his spatial storage ever since — waiting.
+He had taken it from the Makati police station armory during a supply run, and it had been sitting in his spatial storage ever since — waiting.

 The blade caught what little light came through the floor-to-ceiling windows, which were frosted over so thickly that the outside world had become a white blur.